Doctor of Musical Arts in Music Performance

-In addition to the Graduate School’s requirements for doctoral degrees, the School of Music and Dance has the following core and general requirements.
+In addition to the Division of Graduate Studies' requirements for doctoral degrees, the School of Music and Dance has the following core and general requirements.
 For additional information, contact the music graduate office or consult the Info for Grad Students webpage.

 At least one-half of the required credits must be in courses intended for graduate students only.